-Monarch Academy Annapolis Campus is a public contract school serving Anne Arundel County families with children in kindergarten through fifth grade residing in the Annapolis feeder attendance areas.
+Monarch Academy Annapolis Campus is a public contract school serving Anne Arundel County families with children in kindergarten through fifth grade.
 Utilizing the proven principles of Transformation Education (TranZed), the school establishes a culture that treats each student as an individual and prepares them to be successful in the 21st century.
 Monarch Academy emphasizes high expectations for academic achievement, character development, an integration of the arts, and a focus on teaching contextual thinking and creative problem solving.

 Q. What is Transformation Education (TranZed)?

 Transformation Education (TranZed) is an organizational philosophy that guides the creation of a school culture designed to transmit the values and life skills necessary for a successful life.
 The basic premise of this philosophy is that life is a journey of personal growth and enlightenment that comes from the continuous struggle and search for meaningful responses to life’s challenges.
 TranZed embraces the journey experience of the student and incorporates it into the school’s culture by aligning the school’s beliefs and values with the look of the school building, the school’s instructional approach, the mindset and behavior of the teaching staff, and the school’s operating systems.

 Q. What are the hours of the school day at Monarch Academy ?

 Q. Is before and after school care offered?

 Before and After Care will be provided at Monarch Annapolis through the YMCA.
 Please click here for more information on how to register.